banelexcele/banelexcele/README.md

-whats up community✌🏾, I’m @banelexcele
+Greetings!
+My name is Banele Cele.
-I’m interested in coding, robotics and most things tech I’m currently mastering coding and I’m not looking to collaborate on much, just great advice and mutual insight If you REALLY need to reach me, i will reply to emails @banelecele007@gmail.com
+I’m interested in Coding, Robotics and most things Tech Related.
+I am currently mastering coding and I’m not looking to collaborate much, just great advice, good insight and friends with goals similar to mine.
+If you'd like to be in contact with me, i will reply to emails sent to @banelecele007@gmail.com
 Pronouns: HIM/HE
-Fun fact: Ive beat death thrice and that has pushed me towards pursuing my true dream of becoming a tech guru someday
+Fun fact: I am 17 years of age and have beaten death thrice which is what pushes me to pursue my true dream everyday.